AI Quality Assurance: Catching Hallucinations, Bias, and Brand Drift

 - Implement a simple, repeatable method with quick passes for facts, fairness, and voice on AI drafts.

-To combat these issues, you'll leave this episode equipped with a simple, repeatable method for conducting a fast AI QA scan.
-The core principle is to run three quick, focused passes on any AI-generated draft: one for facts, one for fairness, and one for voice.
-Jackie shares the precise questions to ask yourself during each pass, the critical red flags to watch for, and provides an easy-to-use checklist that you can keep readily accessible next to your keyboard.
+You’ll leave with a simple, repeatable method: run three quick passes on any AI draft facts, fairness, and voice.
+I share the exact questions to ask, the red flags to watch for, and an easy checklist to keep next to your keyboard.

-If you found this episode helpful, please consider following or subscribing to Designing with Love.
-Sharing the show with a fellow instructional designer and leaving a review will help more professionals build AI-ready workflows without encountering quality surprises.
+If you found this helpful, follow or subscribe, share the show with a fellow instructional designer, and leave a review so more designers can build AI-ready workflows without quality surprises.

 🔗 Episode Links